 Upon enrollment, we provide baseline testing for all students in English, Math, Reading, Writing and Science to identify where the student stands relative to national standards.
 We work with your family to define academic goals for the year, and we meet at least every two months to review progress towards those goals and fine-tune them as needed.
 Our goal is for students to achieve competency well above the progress expected each year in public schools.
 In Nevada, Kindergarteners are expected to know all letters of the alphabet by the end of the year.
 At I·School, Kindergarteners can read four-syllable words by February, as the whole world opens to a student when they can begin to read on their own.

-Our elementary and middle school students generally follow the Core Knowledge curriculum (or the closely-aligned K12 curriculum) and are in the process of becoming accredited as a Core Knowledge School.
+Our middle school students generally follow the Core Knowledge curriculum (or the closely-aligned K12 curriculum) in the process of becoming accredited as a Core Knowledge School.
 I·School also utilizes the K12 curriculum, which has much in common with the Core Knowledge sequence.
 We use BrainPop, ALEKS, Fast ForWord, and other tools to supplement a core curriculum administered under the direction of talented teachers.

 Did you know that the main reason freshmen struggle with biology is because…they don’t understand the vocabulary?
 So much of high school success depends on adequate preparation in middle school in writing, math, and study skills.
 Our baseline assessments give a starting point for outlining where a student may go and defined expectations for how long that should take, relative to national norms, parent expectations, or other measure.
 We expect our middle schoolers to excel particularly in English and math upon entering high school, as that lays the foundation for everything to follow.

-Our list of high school courses can be seen here.
+Our partial list of high school courses can be seen here.

 We offer dual high school and college credit for our junior and senior students wanting to accumulate college credit transferable to most colleges, both online and on campus.
-For Fall 2015 courses at Western Nevada College in Carson City, please read more here.
-For Fall 2015 courses at various Truckee Meadows Community College locations in Reno, please check here.
+For courses at Western Nevada College in Carson City, please read more here.
+For courses at various Truckee Meadows Community College locations in Reno, please check here.

 We offer nine very effective math courses for college credit (and also dual high school credit), including: